albertodebortoli/Promis/README.md

 }
 ```

-the functions used in the example have the following signatures:
+The functions used in the example have the following signatures:

 ```swift
 func getData(request: URLRequest) -> Future<Data>